Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Proof for --- Corollary and Further Discussion

 An interesting case in practice is to set the DE-1 in Eq.~\eqref{eq:agg-pe} as SPD $\zeta(u|v) = \zeta_{spd}(u|v)$.
 For some $K \geq 1$, we specify the aggregation as

 which means that the aggregation happens among $K$-hop neighbors.
-If the model is to learn the representation of a node subset with size $p$, We term this model as DEAGNN-$p$-$K$-hop. \textbf{The second question} is to investigate whether DEAGNN-$p$-K-hop may decrease the number of layers of DEGNN required in Theorem~\ref{thm:power} and Corollary~\ref{col:graphpower} by a factor of $K$.
+If the model is to learn the representation of a node subset with size $p$, We term this model as \projA-$p$-$K$-hop. \textbf{The second question} is to investigate whether \projA-$p$-K-hop may decrease the number of layers of \proj required in Theorem~\ref{thm:power} and Corollary~\ref{col:graphpower} by a factor of $K$.
 This result is not trivial.
 For example, Fig.~\ref{fig:mixhop-hard} shows two trees whose root nodes are the target nodes to learn structural representation.
-Obviously, DEGNN-1 needs two layers to distinguish these two root nodes.
-However, DEAGNN-1-2-hop may not decrease the number of layers by a factor of $2$ and thus still needs two layers.
+Obviously, \proj-1 needs two layers to distinguish these two root nodes.
+However, \projA-1-2-hop may not decrease the number of layers by a factor of $2$ and thus still needs two layers.
 This is because the set aggregation in Eq.~\eqref{eq:agg-pe-app} may decrease the discriminatory power of those features interacted with graph structures.
-Next, we will prove the confirmation to these two questions.
+However, next, we can still prove the confirmation to this second questions.

 \textbf{Confirmation to the first question.} We formally restate the conclusion to prove: Consider any two nodes $w_1, w_2\in V$.
-Consider two tuples $\mathcal{T}_1=(w_1, \mathbf{A}^{(1)})$ and $\mathcal{T}_2=(w_2, \mathbf{A}^{(2)})$ with graph topologies $A^{(1)}$ and $A^{(2)}$ that correspond to two connected DRGs with a same intersection array.
-Then, DEAGNN-1 must depend on discriminatory node/edge attributes to distinguish $\mathcal{T}_1$ and $\mathcal{T}_2$. \begin{proof} Because Lemma~\ref{lemma:limit-2} implies that in all DRGs with the same intersection array, there is a bijective mapping between SPD and the list of landing probabilities.
+Consider two tuples $\mathcal{T}_1=(w_1,A^{(1)})$ and $\mathcal{T}_2=(w_2,A^{(2)})$ with graph topologies $A^{(1)}$ and $A^{(2)}$ that correspond to two connected DRGs with a same intersection array.
+Then, \projA-1 must depend on discriminatory node/edge attributes to distinguish $\mathcal{T}_1$ and $\mathcal{T}_2$. \begin{proof} Because Lemma~\ref{lemma:limit-2} implies that in all DRGs with the same intersection array, there is a bijective mapping between SPD and the list of landing probabilities.
 Therefore, we only need to focus on the case that uses SPDs as DE-1, which both appears as extra node attributes and features in aggregation (see Eq.~\eqref{eq:agg-pe}).
 As the statement is about the limitation, we consider the most expressive case, \textit{i.e.}, the aggregation appearing among every pair of nodes.